-Definition of an Australian Kelpie
+Definition of a Kelpie

 Ideally should be of athletic build, however if a companion dog only, may be slightly heavier.
 The dog must look as though it is able to run well.